chvasu/SANS_SEC522_GWEB_Exam_Notes/README.md

 # BOOK-3:  Business Logic & Concurrency
 Vuln scans cannot detect business logic (real life business objectives) security flaws Business logic flaw mitigation strategies: At design phase of SDLC: abuse cases are considered/mapped to data, Secure person review and test those
-•	Testing: Difficult to catch at source code review; Test at design (whitebox / graybox); Understanding context of app is key (“think out of the box”)! o	Abuse cases: Can the sequence of step be missed or bypassed? o	What values are we expecting?
-What if different values are coming in? o	Steps are time sensitive?
-Any controls in place to enforce time constraint? o	If step terminates immediately, what is the impact on other steps? o	Who can perform the steps?
+- Testing: Difficult to catch at source code review; Test at design (whitebox / graybox); Understanding context of app is key (“think out of the box”)!
+-- Abuse cases: Can the sequence of step be missed or bypassed?
+-- What values are we expecting?
+What if different values are coming in?
+-- Steps are time sensitive?
+Any controls in place to enforce time constraint?
+-- If step terminates immediately, what is the impact on other steps?
+-- Who can perform the steps?
 Concurrency: Concurrency enhances scalability so application can take more loads but adds security issues!
-•	Control measures: Pessimistic (Block ops that would cause integrity issues) | Optimistic (Do executions first, check and resolve conflicts later)
+- Control measures: Pessimistic (Block ops that would cause integrity issues) | Optimistic (Do executions first, check and resolve conflicts later)
 Deadlock issues: When using lock during concurrency, it might create a deadlock.
 Mitigation: Isolation (Lock only what’s needed) | Optimistic control is suitable for HTTP stateless nature | No general fix (unique solution to each scenario)
 Testing: Code and design review | difficult to test | Many factors might mask the problem